The Attendance Office phone: 727-774-9203

 All students who are absent will be marked “unexcused” (U) until the parent/guardian notifies the school in writing or through the website and justifies the absence with one of the acceptable reasons as defined in Section 2.
 Parents should notify the school of a student’s absence and the reason for the absence with the appropriate note within three (3) school days of a student’s return to school.
 The form to report an excused absence can be found at http://jwmhs.pasco.k12.fl.us/mform/view.php?id=12087.
 Types of appropriate notes include parent notes, doctor notes or court paperwork.

-Excused absences guarantee students the right to make up any and all assignments assigned on the day(s) of absence at full credit.
+Students may make up any and all assignments, tests or related work assigned on the day(s) of any excused or unexcused absence at full credit.
 The student is responsible for asking the teacher(s) for make-up tests, assignments and related work.
 Students will be given a minimum of two (2) calendar days per day or period of absence to make up all tests, assignments and related work.
 Students may be given additional time as stipulated on their IEP or based on teacher discretion.
 Work due to be turned in on the day of the absence will be turned in upon return and be given full credit.
-The principal or designee shall have the authority to modify these conditions with just cause.
 Students who have been assigned out-of-school suspension (OSS) may make up all tests, assignments and related work for full credit.
 (Code of Conduct of Pasco County Schools)

 - Unexcused Absences, School Related Activities and Parking